Portland Camera Club records

 In the early years of the club, lantern slides were the favored medium of members.
 Projected onto a screen, and sometimes hand painted, they could be colorful and luminous.
 During this period, many members experimented with pictorialism, a technique that emphasized the artistry of photography and was characterized by soft focus, low contrast, and added texture.
 By the late 1920s, however, the salon print was the preferred format and club members were moving away from pictorialism.

 From its inception, the PCC held weekly meetings at which members shared and commented on each other’s work.
 Regular salons (juried competitions) were held with other regional and national clubs, including those forming the New England Camera Club Council.
-Salon prints were mailed around the country for exhibits and competitions, amassing stickers on matte backs that tracked the prints’ journeys.
+Salon prints were mailed around the country for exhibits and competitions, amassing stickers on mat backs that tracked the prints’ journeys.
 In the 1950s, PCC hosted an international salon, a major undertaking for the club.
 By 1964, the club had amicably dissolved its relationship with the PSA, today’s Portland Museum of Art, and eventually moved to South Portland.

 Today, the club remains one of the oldest camera clubs in the United States.
 Members still meet weekly for much of the year.